hazem2765/AppLab-Chatbot/README.md

 ## Disclaimer

-This project was developed as a self-contained prototype for an interview assignment.
+This project was developed as a self-contained prototype.
 It is designed to run entirely on a local machine.
 All document parsing, embedding, search, and inference are handled locally without reliance on external APIs or cloud-based services.

 ## Project Structure